Efficient Exact k-Flexible Aggregate Nearest Neighbor Search in Road Networks Using the M-tree: Conclusions

 \section{Conclusions}

 This study proposed the FANN-PHL algorithm for efficient exact $k$-FANN search using the M-tree~\cite{cia97}.
-The previous state-of-the-art IER-$k$NN algorithm~\cite{yao18} used the R-tree~\cite{man05} and pruned off the index nodes that are not likely to include the final result object using the Euclidean distances.
-However, IER-$k$NN made many unnecessary accesses to index nodes and thus performed many calculations of the shortest-path distances to the objects included in the unnecessary nodes since the Euclidean distance is much different from the actual shortest-path distance between objects in road networks.
-Our FANN-PHL algorithm can prune off the index nodes more accurately than IER-$k$NN by using the M-tree, which is constructed based on the actual distances between objects, and also can dramatically reduce the calculations of the shortest-path distances.
-To the best of our knowledge, FANN-PHL is the first exact $k$-FANN algorithm using the M-tree.
+The state-of-the-art IER-$k$NN algorithm~\cite{yao18} used the R-tree~\cite{man05} and pruned off the index nodes that are unlikely to include the final result object using the Euclidean distances.
+However, IER-$k$NN made many unnecessary accesses to index nodes and thus performed many calculations of the shortest-path distances to the objects included in the unnecessary nodes since the Euclidean distances are significantly different from the actual shortest-path distances between objects in road networks.
+Our FANN-PHL algorithm can prune off the index nodes more accurately than IER-$k$NN by using the M-tree, which is constructed based on the actual distances between objects, and can also dramatically reduce the calculations of the shortest-path distances.
+To the best of our knowledge, FANN-PHL is the first exact $k$-FANN algorithm that uses the M-tree.
 We proved that our algorithm does not cause any false drop.
-Through a series of experiments using various real road network datasets, we demonstrated that FANN-PHL always showed a higher performance than IER-$k$NN for all datasets and parameters, and the performance was improved by up to 6.92 times.
+Through a series of experiments using various real road network datasets, we demonstrated that FANN-PHL consistently outperformed IER-$k$NN for all datasets and parameters with a performance improvement of up to 6.92 times.